[4 Steps] Django Social Login with Facebook

 4. Facebook Authentication

-• Create developer account on Facebook.
+• Create a developer account on Facebook.

 Here is the URL for the Facebook developer account.